VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 * Can replicate collected metrics simultaneously to multiple remote storage systems.
 * Works in environments with unstable connections to remote storage.
 If the remote storage is unavailable, the collected metrics are buffered at `-remoteWrite.tmpDataPath`.
 The buffered metrics are sent to remote storage as soon as connection to remote storage is recovered.
+The maximum disk usage for the buffer can be limited with `-remoteWrite.maxDiskUsagePerURL`.
 * Uses lower amounts of RAM, CPU, disk IO and network bandwidth comparing to Prometheus.